apoorv-kumar/micro-eco-sim/README.md

 - Subscribes to an auction
 	- Keeps bidding until it runs out of budget because they are afraid of losing out on goods just in case there is a scarcity (they don't know there're enough goods for everyone)
 	- Increases bid by Re 1 each time if they see their bid is not the highest (only if buyer's budget allows)
-- End of month it whatever remains after spending is put into savings (which goes to bank)
+- End of month it whatever remains after spending is put into savings (which goes to bank and is not *liquid*)

 Govt (Seller, bank, employer)
 - It gets it's entire money back each month that it'd paid as salary at the end of month (either as savings or as payment for goods)